Skip to Main Content

 • Use it to outline different angles or approaches

-• Treat the results as a guide, not a finished plan — make them your own
+• Treat the results as a guide, not a finished plan.
+Make them your own!

-A general-purpose AI chatbot that can help generate ideas, refine your research question, and guide the structure of your thinking.
+ChatGPT is a general-purpose AI chatbot that can help generate ideas, refine your research question, and guide the structure of your thinking.
 It’s best used during the early planning stage, just make sure to check the accuracy and relevance of its responses.

 Strengths